lmc2179/lmc2179.github.io/drafts/seychelles.md

 image: Flag_of_Seychelles.svg.png
 ---

 We use predictive models as our advisors, helping us make better decisions using their output.
 A reasonable question, then, is "is my model accurate enough to be useful"?
-Every practitioner who uses ML methods is used to cross-validation, that beloved Swiss Army Knife of model validation.
+An already-present part of the process for most ML practitioners is Cross Validation, that beloved Swiss Army Knife of model validation.
 Anyone doing their due diligence when training a predictive model will try a few out, and select the one with the minimum Mean Squared Error, or perhaps use the [one standard error rule](https://lmc2179.github.io/posts/cvci.html).
+Either way, you'll look at some out-of-sample errors for different models.

 This doesn't usually answer our question, though.
 Model selection tells us which choice is the best among the available options, but it's unclear whether even the best one is actually good enough to be useful.
-I myself have had the frustrating experience of performing an in-depth model selection process, only to realize at the end that all my careful optimizing has given me a model which is better than the baseline, but still unusable for any practical purpose.
+I myself have had the frustrating experience of performing an in-depth model selection process, only to realize at the end that all my careful optimizing has given me a model which is better than the baseline, but still so bad at predicting that it is unusable for any practical purpose.

 So, back to our questions.
 What does "accurate enough to be useful" mean, exactly?
-How do we know if we're they're?
+How do we know if we're there?

 We could try imposing a rule of thumb like "your MSE must be this small", but this seems to require context.
-Different tasks require different levels of precision in the real world - this is why dentists do not (except in extreme situations) use jackhammers, preferring tools with a diameter measured in millimeters.
+After all, different tasks require different levels of precision in the real world - this is why dentists do not (except in extreme situations) use jackhammers, preferring tools with a diameter measured in millimeters.

 Statistical measures of model or coefficient significance don't seem to help either; knowing that a given coefficient (or all of them) are statistically significantly different from zero is handy, but does not tell us that the model is ready for prime time.
-Even the legendary $R^2$ doesn't really have a clear a priori "threshold of good enough" (though surprisingly, I see to frequently run into people who are willing to do so).
-If you don't believe me, a perspective I found really helpful is Ch.
+Even the legendary $R^2$ doesn't really have a clear a priori "threshold of good enough" (though surprisingly, I see to frequently run into people who are willing to do so, often claiming 80% or 90% as if their model is trying to make the Honor Roll this semester).
+If you're used to using $R^2$, a perspective I found really helpful is Ch.
 10 of Cosma Shalizi's [The Truth About Linear Regression](https://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf).

 An actual viable method is to look at whether your prediction intervals are both practically precise enough for the task and also cover the data, an approach detailed [here](https://statisticsbyjim.com/regression/how-high-r-squared/).
 This is a perfectly sensible choice if your model provides you with an easy way to compute prediction intervals.
 However, if you're using something like scikit-learn you'll usually be creating just a single point estimate (ie, a single fitted model of $\mathbb{E}[y \mid X]$ which you can deploy), and it may not be easy to generate prediction intervals for your model.